07 Jun Converting – done right…

 - How can we get this visitor to share this page?

-Simply put, these are the important questions you need to be asking with your web designer.
+Simply put, these are the important questions you need to be asking your web designer.
 If they don’t know, and you don’t know (or don’t tell them!), they are building you a site that isn’t going to be useful – or profitable!

 Do yourself a favor – look through your present site with the fresh eyes of a visitor and see if these questions – and their answers – are clear.